-The overarching goal of the OTD program is to prepare graduates to meet the standards of competence stated in the Accreditation Council for Occupational Therapy Education (ACOTE) documents and the state regulations governing occupational therapy practice.
+The overarching goal of the MOT program is to prepare graduates to meet the standards of competence stated in the Accreditation Council for Occupational Therapy Education (ACOTE) documents and the state regulations governing occupational therapy practice.
 Fieldwork is planned with two major objectives.
 One objective is to provide the student with opportunities to observe treatment processes conducted in the actual settings and to become acquainted with practitioners and clients (Level I fieldwork).
 The second objective is to build upon acquired knowledge, professional attitudes, and performance skills in treatment settings to develop those skills expected of entry level occupational therapy students (Level II Fieldwork).
-In support of the OTD program curriculum design and philosophy of learning, fieldwork experiences foster the growth of one's professional values and professional identity through experiential learning and opportunities for self-reflection.
-Level I fieldwork education courses, in combination with clinical and community-based lab experiences, provide diverse opportunities to experience occupational therapy in both traditional (OTH 585 and 585), non-traditional (OTH 586), and emerging (OTH 586) practice settings with a variety of clinical populations across the lifespan.
+In support of the MOT program curriculum design and philosophy of learning, fieldwork experiences foster the growth of one's professional values and professional identity through experiential learning and opportunities for self-reflection.
+Level I fieldwork education courses, in combination with clinical and community-based lab experiences, provide diverse opportunities to experience occupational therapy in traditional (OTH 584 and 585), non-traditional (OTH 586), and emerging (OTH 586) practice settings with a variety of clinical populations across the lifespan.
 The extensive and diverse list of fieldwork education clinical partners afford students additional opportunities to explore traditional, non-traditional, and emerging areas of practice during level II fieldwork rotations.
-In West Virginia, primary areas of non-traditional and emerging occupational therapy include community-based practice and culturally relevant rural Appalachian initiatives that maximize health, well-being, and quality of life.
+In West Virginia, primary areas of non-traditional and emerging occupational therapy practice are community-based practice and rural health.

 Level I Fieldwork is integral to our program's curriculum design.
-There are a series of 3 Level I fieldwork courses that occur over the first six semesters of the OTD program curriculum sequence.
+There are a series of 3 Level I fieldwork courses that occur over the first six semesters of the MOT Program curriculum sequence.
 These fieldwork courses align with prior and concurrent course content to reinforce and refine skill competencies while supporting the progression of one's professional identify and self-confidence.
 Level I fieldwork also nurtures an appreciation for evidence-based, interprofessional, rural healthcare while expanding one's occupational perspective and clinical reasoning skills.

-The OTD program level I fieldwork courses are listed and described below.
+The MOT program level I fieldwork courses are listed and described as follows: